CNGBdb-org/Biomigo/sphinxsearch.md

 #Advantage (well, just my personal consider)
 ##Easy to install
-You jsut need to run two or three commands (required root)
+You just need to run two or three commands (required root)

 on CentOS:
 ```